 uf forth git repo

-In this article, Jeff Fox refers to all non-forth programmers as "C programmers". which makes sense, because in the end, everything is C.
+In this article, Jeff Fox refers to all non-forth programmers as "C programmers"

 it's DIY taken to the extreme, something probably unparalleled in the history of computing, except, perhaps, the case of Lisp environments and Lisp machines (again).